Sheep (Pink Floyd song)

-"Sheep" is a song by English band Pink Floyd, released on the album Animals in 1977.
-It was originally titled "Raving and Drooling" and performed live on tours in 1974.
-It was written by bassist Roger Waters.
+"Sheep" (Originally titled "Raving and Drooling") is a song by the English rock band Pink Floyd, released on the 1977 album Animals.
+It was written and sung by bassist Roger Waters and performed live from 1974 to 1977.
+Waters has since played the song on solo tours.

 History

+Waters' lyrics refer to the working class, who decide to rebel against the upper classes (referred to as "Dogs" and "Pigs" on Animals).
+This was influenced by inner-city riots that he remembered happening in Notting Hill, and that he felt were going to occur again, such as in Brixton.

 During their tours in 1974, Pink Floyd played three new songs in the first half of the shows, followed by The Dark Side of the Moon in its entirety.
 The three new songs were "You've Got to Be Crazy" (which later became "Dogs"), "Shine On You Crazy Diamond" and "Raving and Drooling" (which later became "Sheep").

 During performances of "Raving and Drooling", a recording of a DJ at BBC Radio called Jimmy Young was played after being cut up and reassembled randomly.
 This was Roger Waters' idea of a man "raving and drooling" (or being insane).
-The lyrics of the song at this point were quite different from the ones that were to become "Sheep".
+The lyrics of the song at this point were different.

 "Raving and Drooling" was originally a more jam-based song.
 While the basic motif was already in place—a held note from the vocalist (Waters) being crossfaded into the same note on a synthesizer, with various inhuman effects applied—Waters had yet to write anything for the sections repeating F♯7 and A7 (such as "You better watch out!
 There may be dogs about", and so on), and so these sections, while clearly part of the song structure, were rendered instrumentally.
 While Gilmour later stated that "Dogs" in its earlier incarnation as "You've Got to Be Crazy" simply had too many words for him to sing, "Raving and Drooling" appeared to suffer more from a lack thereof.

 "You've Got to Be Crazy" and "Raving and Drooling" were originally planned to be on the album following the 1974 tours, Wish You Were Here, but plans changed and they ended up in different forms on Animals.
 In November 2011, versions of both tracks recorded at Wembley in 1974 were officially released as part of the Experience and Immersion versions of the Wish You Were Here album.

 In live versions from 1977, backing guitarist Snowy White played bass guitar as Waters shared electric guitar duties with David Gilmour.
 The performance was almost identical to the album version except that had a slower ending with Richard Wright playing an organ solo.

 Ian Peel, a musical columnist for The Guardian, noted the resemblance of "Sheep" to the Doctor Who theme, due to its bassline and sound effects.